Jorge332/SpleeterBox/README.md

+# <b style="color: red; font-size: 100px;">Disclaimer: You need to install everything as explained in Dylan's video and have it working properly to use this Implementation!</b>

 # SpleeterBox
 <b>SpleeterBox</b> is an implementation of Deezer's Spleeter library, that allows audio separation through the use of Machine Learning, this project is nothing fancy but I hope it helps some people out there.
 <br>